tony-waters/tony-waters.github.io/_posts/2026-09-01-resilience4j-rate-limiter.md

 }
 ```

 There's no retry within the request.
 A `RATE_LIMITED` or `FAILED` outcome is recorded and the response goes back immediately.
-That's a deliberate scope choice for this demo, covered below in Problems.
+That's a deliberate scope choice for this prototype, covered below in Problems.

 ## Running the System